unyt-org/articles/articles/announcing-uix-0.3.0.md

 *Alright, alright - putting aside the seemingly AI generated letter above - a big thank you to the Deno team - you are doing a great job and we have been fans of your project since day one.*

 ## Ready to Dive In? 🚀
 The future of web development with UIX is now even more reactive, more efficient, and easier to use than ever before.
-Whether you’re working on your apps backend logic or working on your highly dynamic frontend, `UIX@0.3.0` has got you covered.
+Whether you’re working on your apps backend logic or working on your highly dynamic frontend, `UIX@ 0.3` has got you covered.

 So, what are you waiting for?
 [Install UIX!](https://github.com/unyt-org/uix-install)